NixOS Containers

 Running multiple versions of a service: For example, testing different versions of Git or HTTP servers side by side.

-Hosting mdbook
+Hosting mdBook

 Let’s say you want to host your mdBook.
 You can define a NixOS container that runs only the necessary service, isolated from your main system: